the-ethan-hunt/data-electionisation/README.md

 <h1> <u> To-do </u> </h1>
 <i><a href = "#top"> Back to contents </a></i>
 <br><br>
-- [ ] Add 2012 election results of the respective states
+- [ ] Add 2012 election results of the respective states<br>
-- [ ] Display the results using pie-charts (For seat distribution and voting percentages)
+- [ ] Display the results using pie-charts (For seat distribution and voting percentages)<br>
-- [ ] Display the bar charts showing decrease/increase in number of seats/voting percentages from past results
+- [ ] Display the bar charts showing decrease/increase in number of seats/voting percentages from past results.<br>

 <div id = "states"> <br> </div>